verdverm/bastet/README.md

 You should now be able to use the Demo Dapp proxied through Bastet!
-Currently, when you signup, the transaction is signed with the accoutn private key and then sent to the network.
+Currently, when you signup, the transaction is signed with the default account private key and then sent to the default network.

 More to come!

 ---

 The name __Bastet__ comes from an Egyptian diety for protection. ([Bastet - Wikipedia](https://en.wikipedia.org/wiki/Bastet))

+This project will use a Token Currated Registry to guide development and feature enhancements.

+Example Futurology:

+- Poly-chain support
+  - support other blockchains (Bitcoin, Cosmos, Monero, etc...)
+  - cross-chain support
+  - Dapps requiring access to multiple chains simultaneously
+- Super offline signing support
+- Spam and scam filters, don't get phished!